 - In a large mixing bowl, use the cake mixer to beat the eggs.
 Add in brown sugar and 2 teaspoons vanilla.

-- Shift in flour, baking soda, baking powder, salt and cinnamon.
+- Sift in flour, baking soda, baking powder, salt and cinnamon.
 Add in grape seed oil.
-Stir gently and slowly till well mixed, using circular motion in clock-wise direction.
+Stir gently and slowly till well mixed, using a circular motion, going clockwise.